A history of manufacturing expertise

 Investment in North Carolina

-We actively listen to ensure all voices are heard; we demonstrate respect by recognizing community values and integrating into the local community; and we strive to fulfill unmet needs of our patients in order to build stronger, more vibrant communities.
+We actively listen to ensure all voices are heard; we demonstrate respect by recognizing community values and integrating into the local community; and we strive to fulfill unmet needs in order to build stronger, more vibrant communities.

 In short, we recognize that we achieve more together when we work in tandem to solve challenges and pursue opportunities that benefit us all.